RicardoSanPer/Advent_Of_Code_2025/README.md

 This process continues until some digit is discarded at some point.
 The process goes from right to left to more easily keep the order in which the digits appear in the input as well as keeping the largest digits as leftmost as possible to get the largest number possible.

+## Notes from Day 4
+This day's problem was easy to solve as it is simply a convolution.
+The implementation for the first part was fairly easy.
+Representing the input as a board the algorithm just iterates over every cell, and for each cell it iterates over the 8 adjacent ones.
+If it counts 4 rolls, then we continue to the next cell.
+If it scans all adjacent cells and finds less than 4 rolls, then the count of free increments.
+The behavior was slightly changed later for the second part to also change the value of the cell from ```@``` to ```x``` (and also count ```x``` as a roll) to make easier the removal of free rolls.

+For the second part, having the rolls that should be removed marked it was simply a matter of iterating the board and changing any ```x``` to ```.```, then searching new rolls to remove with the implementation of the first part and once again changing any ```x``` to ```.```, until no rolls were left to remove (that is, the implementation of the first part returns ```0```).